-Warning: this is about 5,500 words with plenty of interesting links, so wait till you’ve got something to drink and some time.
+Warning: this is about 5,500 words with plenty of links, so wait till you’ve got something to drink and some time.
 This review is a mix of software and hardware sections intermixed, so skip through the hardware sections if you are here only for the Arch Linux review.

 After 3 years running Arch Linux on a Lenovo Yoga 2, I decided to upgrade to a Yoga 900: